The Camellia Foundation

 - Pre-existing relationships and partnerships

-- Direct outreach to organizations aligned with their mission
+- Direct outreach to organisations aligned with their mission

 - Targeted identification of projects and individuals to support